fastify/fastify/docs/Validation-And-Serialize.md

 <a name="serialize"></a>
 ### Serialize
-Usually you will send your data to the clients via JSON, and Fastify has two powerful tools to help you, [fast-json-stringify](https://www.npmjs.com/package/fast-json-stringify) and [fast-safe-stringify](https://www.npmjs.com/package/fast-safe-stringify).
-The first one is used if you have provided an output schema in the route options, otherwise the second one will do de job.
-We encourage you to use an output schema, it will increase your throughput by x1-4 depending by your payload.
+Usually you will send your data to the clients via JSON, and Fastify has a powerful tools to help you: [fast-json-stringify](https://www.npmjs.com/package/fast-json-stringify), which is used if you have provided an output schema in the route options.
+We encourage you to use an output schema, as it will increase your throughput by x1-4 depending on your payload, and it will prevent accidental disclosure of sensitive information.

 Example:
 ```js